 The ‘feel’ of costume is described in literature in the same manner.
-A much-debated subject we have worked on is the weight of face veils.
+An interesting subject I have worked on is the weight of face veils.
 Some face veils worn by Rashaidah women in East Africa for instance, weigh almost 1 kilogram and are quite a burden.
 Also, black textile often used in female dress in the WANA region is an interesting aspect of the ‘feel’ of dress.
-Does the black color increase the heat of these body covers, or not?
-A research institute Nature has an interesting article on the subject I would like to refer to here.
-In this article it is argued that black dress does not increase the body temperature, but rather optimizes Bedouin solutions for desert survival.
-Another theme I am focusing on now is the manner in which face veils are tied to the body and kept in place (see also on the page of (re) arranging cloth).
+Does the black color for instance increase the heat of these body covers, or not?
+The research magazine Nature has an interesting article on the subject.
+In this article it is argued that wide black dress does not increase the body temperature, but rather optimizes Bedouin solutions for desert survival.
+Another theme I am focusing on in my research is the manner in which face veils are tied to the body and kept in place (see also on the page of (re) arranging cloth).
 This of course has implications for the feel of this garment.